mojule/mtype-node-localstorage/readme.md

 # mtype-node-localstorage

-A window.localStorage adapter for mojule stores
+mojule store using a window.localStorage adapter